 Since 1970 therefore, the only party in opposition in Sarawak has been SNAP.53 In 1974 the SNAP campaigned on a platform of Sarawak for the Sarawakians and captured 18 seats in the state elections with the Sarawak National Front getting 30.
-In the parliamentary elections it captured 9 with the National Front getting 15 seats.54 It consolidated its position as an opposition party-in the 1974 election it got 3.3 per cent of the vote in parliamentary elections and 43.2 per cent in state elections.55
+In the parliamentary elections it captured 9 with the National Front getting 15 seats.54 It consolidated its position as an opposition party-in the 1974 election ig tot 43.9 per cent of the vote in parliamentary elections and 43.2 per cent in state elections.55

 An interesting parallel can be seen between the major opposition party in West Malaysia, the Democratic Action Party and the SNAP in Sarawak.
-Both have challenged the primacy and control of the Malays by demanding a "Malaysian Malaysia" or a "Sarawakian Sarawaki, "The Ibans as the largest indigenous group in Sarawak, were however split between PESAKA and SNAP with the former joining the Alliance.
+Both have challenged the primacy and control of the Malays by demanding a "Malaysiam Malaysia" or a "Sarawakian Sarawak."
+The Ibans as the largest indigenous group in Sarawak, were however split between PESAKA and SNAP with the former joining the Alliance.
 The strengthening and consolidation of the Alliance pattern in West Malaysia led to a polarization with the non-Malays supporting the DAP.
-In Sarawak the effort to extend the Alliance pattern in West Malaysia Parti Pesaka Bumiputar Bersatu--PBB as the core of the Sarawak Alliance led to a strengthening of the SNAP as an opposition party.
+In Sarawak the effort to extend the Alliance pattern (the formation of the Parti Pesaka Bumiputa Bersatu-PBB as the core of the Sarawak Alliance) led to a strengthening of the SNAP as an opposition party.
 Both DAP and SNAP have experienced Government supervision and interference.
-In October 1974, Jotuk James Wong, the SNAP leader of the opposition in the Sarawak State Assembly was placed under arrest and rearrested in March 1975 under the Federal Internal Security Act, 56
+In October 1974, Datuk James Wong, the SNAP leader of the opposition in the Sarawak State Assembly was placed under arrest and rearrested in March 1975 under the Federal Internal Security Act 56